 "...from above, it means that he was the last to stick it, that is the lastest order, but the problem is that when we divide it in two, it becomes confusing because there is only one place for the medicine to be stacked there.
 Just share it without seeing which one is in the middle.
-Complain that he came first..."
+Did you ever complain that he came first even though he came together..."
 (Main Informant 2, Pharmacist)